ArniDagur/qgmlwy-icelandic/README.md

 | alt-gr + b | ö |
 | alt-gr + t | ð |
 | alt-gr + n | þ |

+---
+### Troubleshooting:
+**Right-alt does not produce Icelandic keys:** If you use GNOME, make sure that you have the 'compose key' disabled in Tweaks Tool -> Keyboard & Mouse.